What is Periodization?

 - Second = 60 Seconds = 1 minute

-Periodization use some vernacular that most should have no reason to know but by the end of this article you’ll know you’re way around the terms.
+Periodization uses some vernacular that most should have no reason to know but by the end of this article, you’ll know you’re way around the terms.

 The Classic Periodization Annual Plan

-In the graphic above, you’ll notice that Annual Plan is at the top.
-We are going to start at the top and move all the way down to a individual training session.
+n the graphic above, you’ll notice that the Annual Plan is at the top.
+We are going to start at the top and move all the way down to an individual training session.

 - There are three major phases.
 The transition phase is the shortest of them all.
 It is the recovery period after a competition.
 The preparatory phase is the longest of the phases and prepares someone for their season.
 The competitive phase is when the person is in the middle of their season.

 - Each phase will have sub-phases with a specific focus.
-For example, in the preparatory phase there may a sub-phase that specifically works on strength, power, or a specific technique.
+For example, in the preparatory phase, there may be a sub-phase that specifically works on strength, power, or a specific technique.